Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Encourage User-Generated Content.

-Consumers love when they can engage with their favorite brands.
+Consumers love it when they can engage with their favorite brands.
 Make them feel like they're participating in your growth by encouraging them to post about you.

 Promote a social media campaign asking your customers to post about their purchases and their experiences.
 People trust other people, so an advertisement from a consumer is much more valuable than an ad from the company itself.